autowarefoundation/autoware.universe/perception/lidar_centerpoint_tvm/README.md

 ### Usage

 lidar_centerpoint_tvm is a package for detecting dynamic 3D objects using TVM compiled centerpoint module for different backends.
+To use this package, replace `lidar_centerpoint` with `lidar_centerpoint_tvm` in perception launch files(for example, `lidar_based_detection.launch.xml` is lidar based detection is chosen.).

 #### Neural network

 This package will not build without a neural network for its inference.
-The network is provided by the neural_networks_provider package.
+The network is provided by the `tvm_utility` package.
 See its design page for more information on how to enable downloading pre-compiled networks (by setting the `DOWNLOAD_ARTIFACTS` cmake variable), or how to handle user-compiled networks.

 #### Backend